Music Curriculum Intent

 Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

-At Cabot, we aim to inspire pupils to enjoy signing and making music in partnership with each other and with other musicians.
+At Cabot, we aim to inspire pupils to enjoy singing and making music in partnership with each other and with other musicians.
 We have a focus on inclusion, so that everyone can feel confident to get involved, whatever their musical ability or background, and so that music from different cultures is represented.
-And excellence will be celebrated through a curriculum that builds on skills and understanding from year to year, alongside other opportunities that will allow pupils to demonstrate their developing talents through performance.
+We adapt where needed to ensure accessibility for SEND children as well as providing some subsided music lessons for PP children.
+Excellence will be celebrated through a curriculum that builds on skills and understanding from year to year, alongside other opportunities that will allow pupils to demonstrate their developing talents through performance.
+We believe that access to musical experiences help to enrich children’s experience and help to build their cultural capital.

 Our intention is: